aonemd/kuroi.vim/README.md

     This works in both true color terminals and GUI Vim clients such as GVim or MacVim.

+    Tip: For some reason, Vim with termguicolors set inside Tmux might have a different background color (a little off) than the original background color.
+To work around this issue, please make sure you have this `set -g terminal-overrides ",xterm-256color:Tc"` in your tmux.conf file.

 3. Add to ~/.vimrc:

     ```vim